 There’s a danger here, Connor acknowledged.
 Submarines survive by hiding: They emit as little as possible, whether it’s sound waves or electromagnetic ones.
 They risk revealing their position every time they transmit reports to other units, let alone if they turn on a jammer.
 Whether that risk is worth it will be a crucial decision for the future submarine commander.
 But it’s not a binary either/or, on/off.
 How long you transmit, how strongly, where and when are all variables the commander can adjust to set the balance of gain and risk — part of what the Navy calls Electromagnetic Maneuver Warfare.
 Stealth technologies have also considerably reduced the radar signatures of current submarine masts and sensors, offering a significant reduction in vulnerability while operating at periscope depth.

-Submarines to employ Unmanned vehicles for Electronic Warfare
+Unmanned Vehicles for Electronic Warfare

-Therefore navies are developing submarines that can launch unmanned systems.
+Therefore, navies are developing submarines that can launch unmanned systems.
 These could be as simple as a communications buoy that rises to the surface, waits a set time, and transmits.
 They could be expendable drones, launched from a submarine’s missile tubes the same way as a Tomahawk.
-They could be complex mini-subs in themselves, known as large diameter underwater unmanned vehicles (LDUUVs), that can launch from a manned sub to conduct a long-range mission.
-They could even be large payload modules that are towed behind a submarine until, at a strategic point, it releases them to settle to the sea floor and await the signal to unleash their payload of UUVs, drones or missiles.
+They could be complex mini-subs in themselves, known as large-diameter underwater unmanned vehicles (LDUUVs), that can launch from a manned sub to conduct a long-range mission.
+They could even be large payload modules that are towed behind a submarine until, at a strategic point, it releases them to settle to the sea floor and await the signal to unleash their payload of UUVs, drones, or missiles.

 These robots enhance submarine survivability by keeping the expensive and precious manned submarine at a distance from danger by sending an unmanned surrogate instead.
 Even a large-diameter UUV or seafloor-lurking pod is a fraction the size of a sub, with no nuclear reactor or human beings onboard, so it’s much harder to find and hit.
 Even if it is destroyed, its loss is much more acceptable than that of a $2-plus billion sub with 132 souls aboard.